Nick Bosa: 2020

-2021 season
+2021

 Bosa made his return to the field during Week 1 on September 12.
-He had 4 solo tackles, 3 tackles for loss, and sacked Jared Goff once during the game.
+He had four solo tackles, three tackles for loss, and sacked Jared Goff once during the 41–33 victory over the Detroit Lions.
 During Week 11 against the Jacksonville Jaguars, he got his tenth sack of the season, breaking his rookie-season sack total of nine.
 Bosa finished the season with 15.5 sacks, the fourth most in the league.
+His 21 tackles for loss were tied for the league lead with T. J. Watt.
+He earned Pro Bowl honors for the second time in his career.
+He was ranked 25th by his fellow players on the NFL Top 100 Players of 2022.

-2022 season
+2022

 On April 25, 2022, the 49ers picked up the fifth-year option on Bosa's rookie contract.
 On December 1, Bosa was announced by the NFL as the NFC Defensive Player of the Month for the month of November.
 In three games in November, he recorded five tackles for a loss, three sacks, and 10 quarterback hits, with the 49ers going 3–0 during that span.
 In Week 13, Bosa had three sacks, two tackles for loss, and a forced fumble in a 33–17 win over the Dolphins, earning NFC Defensive Player of the Week.
 In Week 16, he had seven tackles, two sacks, and a forced fumble in a 37–20 win over the Washington Commanders, earning his second NFC Defensive Player of the Week honor of the season.
+He was named as a Pro Bowler for the third time.
+He was named as first team All-Pro for the first time.
 Bosa led the league in sacks during the regular season, recording 18.5 sacks for 138 yards in 16 games.
 At the conclusion of the season Bosa was named the league's Defensive Player of the Year.
+He was ranked fourth by his fellow players on the NFL Top 100 Players of 2023.

+2023

+On September 6, 2023, after holding out on a deal with the 49ers for 44 days, Bosa signed a five-year, $170 million contract extension, including $122.5 million guaranteed, making him the highest-paid defensive player in NFL history.

+In Week 10, Bosa recorded 1.5 sacks, three tackles, six pressures, a pass breakup, a forced fumble and recovery in a 34–3 win over the Jaguars, earning NFC Defensive Player of the Week.
+He earned Pro Bowl honors for the fourth time.
+He finished the 2023 season with 10.5 sacks, 53 total tackles (34 solo), four passes deflected, and two forced fumbles in 17 appearances and starts.

+In the NFC Championship victory over the Lions, Bosa had two sacks.
+In Super Bowl LVIII against the Chiefs, Bosa recorded six tackles and three quarterback hits in the 25–22 overtime loss.
+He was ranked 27th by his fellow players on the NFL Top 100 Players of 2024.